shrey079/Photography-website/README.md

 # Photography-website-design

-This is just a website design I made while learning how to do full stack webdev.
+This is just a small little website design that could be used by photographers to showcase their pictures.